Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures: Functional framework

 \subsection{Kernel switch between translation invariant RKHS}

 A direct consequence of Bochner's theorem and \Cref{prop:rkhs_of_ti_kernels} is that we can explicitly give the embedding constant $C_\switch$ between the RKHS of two translation invariant kernels.
-This is precisely the essential supremum of the ratio of their Fourier transform as introduced in~\Cref{hyp:Hphi}.
-More generally, considering two continuous and translation-invariant kernels.
+This is discussed \textit{e.g.} in \textcite[Corollary 3.2]{zhang2013inclusion} and the constant is precisely the essential supremum of the ratio of their Fourier transform as introduced in~\Cref{hyp:Hphi}.